michaelwayman/edfplus/docs/motivation.md

 ## Memory efficiency at scale

 High-density PSG recordings generate large files.
-Consider a typical clinical configuration: 24 signals sampled at 512 Hz for 10 hours.
-Read into NumPy as the default `float64` dtype, that is:
+Consider a typical clinical configuration: 30 signals sampled at 512 Hz for 10 hours.
+Read into NumPy as the default `float64` dtype:

 ```
-24 signals × 512 samples/sec × 36,000 seconds × 8 bytes = ~3.5 GB per signal set
+30 signals × 512 samples/sec × 36,000 seconds × 8 bytes ≈ 4.4 GB per recording
 ```

-With standard float64 arrays, total memory consumption approaches **28 GB** — exceeding the RAM of most workstations and virtually all cloud ML training instances.
+Once per-sample timestamps are computed alongside the signal data, the baseline memory footprint doubles to approximately **8.8 GB** — just for the raw arrays.

+In practice, the situation is worse.
+Any ETL or ML pipeline holds the raw signals in memory simultaneously with normalized copies, windowed transforms, spectral features, and other derived representations.
+A single file can easily consume dozens of gigabytes across the stages of a feature engineering pipeline.
+This is why controlling what gets loaded — and how — is critical for production biosignal workflows.

-`edfplus` provides three levers to control memory footprint:
+`edfplus` provides fine-grained control over memory consumption:

 ### Configurable dtype